-Many users already know that there are speed tests you can run to verify that you are receiving the speeds you’re paying for.
+Many users already know that there are speed tests you can run to verify that you are receiving the speeds you are paying for.
 But do you know HOW to perform a speed test properly to receive the most accurate results?
 Well look no further we’re here to tell you how.

 KNOW THE SPEEDS YOU SHOULD BE RECEIVING

 I can’t tell you how many times I’ve asked a client “So, what speeds SHOULD you be receiving?” and hear “I don’t know, it just works” in response.
-If your internet provider (ISP) doesn’t list the speeds you should be receiving then call them and make note of the speeds.
+If your internet provider (ISP) does not list the speeds you should be receiving then call them and make note of the speeds.
 These will be your “base line” numbers that you will be aiming to see during a speed test.

 ALWAYS TEST FROM YOUR MODEM/GATEWAY IF POSSIBLE